Kyle Busch wins NASCAR trucks race after earlier Xfinity DQ - WHIZ News

 FORT WORTH, Texas (AP) — Kyle Busch won the NASCAR Truck Series race at Texas on Saturday night, getting the victory in his second race of the day after a postrace disqualification took away an apparent Xfinity Series win.

+“Technically, I haven’t won yet, so put it over the sticks,” Busch quipped when he got out of his truck at the start-finish line to gather another checkered flag after the nightcap race.

-Busch made a final green-flag stop with 36 laps to go, when he had to slam his brakes on entry to pit road to avoid a penalty.
-He then almost pulled into the wrong pit stall, initially pulling toward the No. 18 markers — the number of his Cup car — instead of the No. 51 Toyota truck.
+Busch’s truck victory did stand, one when he retook the lead after a somewhat chaotic final green-flag stop with 36 laps to go.
+He had to slam his brakes on entry to pit road to avoid a penalty, then almost pulled into the wrong pit stall.
+He initially veered toward the No. 18 markers — the number of his Cup car — instead of the box a few yards further ahead for the No. 51 Toyota truck he was driving.

-It was a 1-2 finish for Busch’s team, with the owner finishing 0.777 seconds in front of 19-year-old rookie Christian Eckes, the driver of that No. 18 Toyota that Busch owns.
+It was a 1-2 finish for Busch’s team, with the veteran finishing 0.777 seconds in front of 19-year-old rookie Christian Eckes, the driver of that No. 18 Toyota that Busch owns.

-After he got out of the truck at the start-finish line, Busch quipped that technically he hadn’t won yet.

-As long as it held up, it was the 212th career win for Busch in NASCAR’s top three series, one that he thought he had earlier in the Xfinity race.
+The victory was the 212th for Busch in NASCAR’s top three series, one he thought ad earlier in the Xfinity race.
 After finishing nearly a second ahead of Austin Cindric, the No. 54 Joe Gibbs Toyota failed postrace inspection because the left rear was too low.
 Cindric was declared the winner of that race, his third Xfinity win in a row.

+“It’s bothersome. … We come out here and race, and run hard and score a win and then it gets taken away from you, and it sucks because it was nothing we did,” Busch said about the earlier decision that took away another victory.
+“There’s nothing I can do about it.”

-Busch got his 59th career win in 155 Trucks Series starts.
+Busch got his 59th career win in 155 Truck Series starts.
 He still has 97 Xfinity wins, to go along with 56 Cup Series wins.

+Within laps after that final pit stop, Busch had already built a three-second lead over Eckes.

+“I saw the 18 box and thought my number was 18 so I turned in,” Busch said of that final stop.

-After Busch and Eckes went side-by-side for several laps on the final restart, the veteran driver shot by Eckes for good with eight laps left in the 167-lap race at the 1 1/2-mile track.
+Eckes went side-by-side with Busch for several laps after the final restart before Busch shot by the rookie for good with eight laps left in the 167-lap race at the 1 1/2-mile track.

 Busch led five times for 72 laps.
 Eckes led four times for 52 laps.